Wilbert Scott

-Wilbert James Scott is an American former professional football player who was a linebacker for one season with the Pittsburgh Steelers of the National Football League (NFL).
-Scott was selected in the 1961 NFL draft in the 215th pick of the 16th round.
+Wilbert James Scott (March 13, 1939 – July 16, 2025) was an American professional football player who was a linebacker for one season with the Pittsburgh Steelers of the National Football League (NFL).
+Scott was selected in the 1961 NFL draft in the 215th overall pick of the 16th round.
 He played college football at Indiana University for the Indiana Hoosiers.